baludoddi/primilyNew/src/pages/describe/index.md

 describe:
   cards:
     - body: >-
-        **All calls are answered 24X7** providing Location, Business Hours, Web links, Announcements and any other valuable information for callers
+        All calls are answered 24X7 providing them with your Location, Business Hours, Web links, Announcements and any other valuable information both in speech and by text messages to easily get driving directions, web access and other information.
-      head: 24X7 Call Answering
+      head: 24X7 Automated Call Assistant Answering
       icon: ''
       image: ''
     - body: >-